Prerelease:Sonic the Hedgehog (Genesis)/1990 Tokyo Toy Show

 - The History of Sonic the Hedgehog (an official retrospective published by Sega in 2013) states that, while the demo did indeed appear at TTS '90, it was only shown behind closed doors to industry insiders and was not publicly shown on the convention floor.

-The demo can be seen running in two newly discovered photos of Sega's booth at the toy show, and its screening can be seen (barely) in the only publicly-known footage of the toy show that shows Sega's booth.
+The demo can be seen running in two photos of Sega's booth at the toy show, and its screening can be seen (barely) in the only publicly-known footage of the toy show that shows Sega's booth.
 Naka appears to be correct on this point.

 - Surviving evidence suggests that this demo wasn't actually playable, much like subsequent autodemos of Sonic the Hedgehog 2 for Game Gear and Sonic Adventure for Dreamcast.
 An article in Electronic Gaming Monthly #26 (June 1991) described the TTS '90 build as a "self running, one screen demo" (in this case, "one screen" being a reference to the demo's only level, Green Hill), and the surviving screenshots appear to corroborate this.